Abey627/weather-data-platform/docs/index.md

 ### Backend

 - [Backend Documentation](./backend/README.md) - Details about the Django REST Framework backend, its API endpoints, and development instructions.
+- [Testing Documentation](./backend/testing.md) - Comprehensive information about backend testing approach, test coverage, and how to run tests.

 ### Frontend